altruios/namshubettulpa/public/namshubettuple/vows.md

 But there was a captain, in a storm.
 And an Italian monastery with a romance novel that had some symbol on it."
 ~Rossin interrupted.~
-"R::What symbol"
+'R::What symbol'
 *Martha shook her head,*
 "M::It twists, undulates...
 I can still see it."
 *Rossin tapped his fingers at his side.*
-"R::Well, this actually directs our first lesson...
+'R::Well, this actually directs our first lesson...
 I want to see that - which means you need to learn some basic syntax.
-How to send and receive data through the link."
+How to send and receive data through the link.'
 "M::You're in my brain, can't you just...
 See it?"
-"R::I may be in your brain, but I'm not in your mind.
+'R::I may be in your brain, but I am not in your mind.
 My mind sharing this brain with you, I didn't see anything in any dream.
 So you'd have to send it to me...
 I can't read your mind, remember?"